 How long do you have to make an employment tribunal claim?

 Generally, claims must be received by an employment tribunal within 3 months of the complaining act (i.e. 3 months less one day).
-However, this can be extended by Acas early conciliation by up to 1 calendar month plus a further 14 days if the parties agree.
+However, this can be extended by Acas early conciliation by up to 6 weeks plus a further 14 days if the parties agree.

 The exceptions are claims for a redundancy payment, equal pay and unfair dismissal for taking part in official industrial action and unlawful exclusion/expulsion from a union which are all within 6 months and a claim for unlawful infringement of human rights by a public body, which is within 1 year.

 These time limits are strict and even if the claim is received by an employment tribunal a day late, the employment tribunal may decide that it cannot hear such a claim.
 The employment tribunal will decide whether it was either reasonably practicable for the claim to have been presented in time or whether it is just and equitable to extend time.
 Each test is based on the type of claim presented to a tribunal.

 Claims of unfair dismissal, wrongful dismissal and breach of contract cannot be started until your employment has effectively ended.
 The exception to the rule is where you are employed during your notice period and in a redundancy situation where terms and conditions of employment have fundamentally changed.

 What is Acas early conciliation?

 In most cases, before you can present a claim to an employment tribunal, you must first make an early conciliation notification to Acas, unless there is an exception (e.g. if you are part of group of people making a claim against the same employer and one person has already made a request to Acas in the same dispute).